 Boston is home to a number of leading academic institutions, including Harvard University and MIT.
 There are free campus tours of both universities – full of interesting facts and a great excuse to walk around two sets of beautiful campuses.
 Another key educational point of interest is Boston Public Library, built in 1852 in the style of an Italian Renaissance palazzo.
 The interior of the building is decorated with exquisite detail, and as you explore inside you’ll find John Adams’ personal library.
 John Adams was a founding father of America, the second president of the USA, and a leading campaigner for American independence from Great Britain.

-No trip to Boston is complete without tasting some local seafood.
+No city break in Boston is complete without tasting some local seafood.
 Legal Sea Foods is an excellent place to sample authentic New England claw chowder, while the Union Oyster House and Neptune Oyster are both great places to try oysters, crabs and mussels.
 To go with your seafood, why not order a Samuel Adams beer, that has been brewed in Boston?
 You can even take a tour of their brewery to see how the beer is made – and sample even more of their range of beers.